About Tony Moody

 Luckily I was not too diminished or traumatised by the gritty repercussions of the power of paint.
 Based on seemingly nothing in particular and in common with a zillion other little people at school I also dreamed that one day I would be an artist, someday… but it wasn’t until ten years later at the age of fifteen that anything actually happened to aid this illusion.
 The art master randomly selected one of my paintings (Stylized Sunset) to hang for a week in the general corridor outside the art class.
 It was a ripple and a tiny needed nod of acceptance and it sowed a seed in a school boy’s ego…

-Tony emerged as an artist over twenty years ago to critical acclaim… or then again it might have been too much criticising and exclaiming!!
+Tony emerged as an artist over twenty five years ago to critical acclaim… or then again it might have been too much criticising and exclaiming!!

 “Who??”
 Sunday Times magazine 1985